Mohsinsiddi/ai-agent/README.md

    - **Note**: Ensure `.env` is listed in `.gitignore` to keep sensitive information secure.

-To update your README with an explanation of why you chose Tenderly’s Virtual Testnet over the general virtual testnet, and include details on using Sepolia Testnet for smoother transactions, you could add a new section under **Network and Deployment Details**.
-Here's how you could format it:

----

 ## Network and Deployment Details

 This project interacts with the blockchain via the **Sepolia Testnet**, where we deployed a custom token contract and ensured a funded source wallet.
 While exploring test environments, we initially considered using a **Virtual Testnet** with Tenderly.
 However, due to a block limit of 50 for trial sessions on the Virtual Testnet, we would need to reset frequently and redeploy our token contract each time, leading to inefficiencies in testing.
 This constraint prompted us to choose the Sepolia Testnet to avoid repetitive redeployment and to simulate real-time delays during transaction processing.